FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ### Setting Up a Webhook

 - Drag an http-in node onto the canvas.
-Configure the method as POST and set the path to "/test-webhook".
+Configure the method as POST and set the path as "/test-webhook".

 !["Screenshot displaying webhook http-in nodes configuration"](./images/using-webhook-with-node-red-http-in-node-endpoint-for-receiving-data-from-server-2.png "Screenshot displaying webhook http-in nodes configuration"){data-zoomable}

 - Drag an http request node onto the canvas.
-Configure the method as POST and set the URL to `https://<your-instance-name>.flowfuse.cloud/schedule-maintenance` This will serve as our endpoint for posting requests to the maintenance monitoring system.
+Configure the method as POST and set the URL to `https://<your-instance-name>.flowfuse.cloud/schedule-maintenance`, replace <your-instance-name> with your actual name of the instance. "/schedule-maintenance" will be the endpoint for posting requests to the maintenance monitoring system provided by Server 3.

 !["Screenshot displaying http request nodes configuration for sending post request to server 3"](./images/using-webhook-with-node-red-request-node-sending-request-to-server3.png "Screenshot displaying http request nodes configuration for sending post request to server 3"){data-zoomable}

 - Drag an http response node onto the canvas and connect its input to the output of the http-in node.
-Also, connect an http request node's input to the same http response node's output.
+Also, connect an http request node's input to the same http in node's output.

 ## Setting Up a Temperature sensors (Server 1)

-1. Drag an inject node onto the canvas and set msg.payload as below:
+1. Drag an inject node onto the canvas and set `msg.payload` as below:

 ```
 {"name": "sensor 1", "temperature": ($random() * 100)}
 ```
 !["Screenshot displaying the inject node setting payload for genrating simulated data for sensor 1"](./images/using-webhook-with-node-sensor1-inject-node.png "Screenshot displaying the inject node setting payload for genrating simulated data for sensor 1"){data-zoomable}

-2. Drag another inject node onto the canvas and set msg.payload as below:
+2. Drag the another inject node onto the canvas and set `msg.payload` as below:

 ```
 {"name": "sensor 2", "temperature": ($random() * 100)}